Hyperbolicity of Generic High-Degree Hypersurfaces in Complex Projective Space: Construction of Holomorphic Jet Differentials

 \section{\sc Construction of Holomorphic Jet Differentials}

 \bigbreak We are going to construct holomorphic jet differentials.
-One crucial ingredient is the use of the Koszul complex to show that a homogeneous polynomial of low degree in $n+1$ homogeneous coordinates and their differentials up to order $n-1$ cannot locally belong the ideal generated by a second homogeneous polynomial and its differentials up to order $n-1$ when the second homogeneous polynomial is a homogeneous polynomial of high degree in the $n+1$ homogeneous coordinates.
+One crucial ingredient is the use of the Koszul complex to show that a homogeneous polynomial of low degree in $n+1$ homogeneous coordinates and their differentials up to order $n-1$ cannot locally belong to the ideal generated by a second homogeneous polynomial and its differentials up to order $n-1$ when the second homogeneous polynomial is a homogeneous polynomial of high degree in the $n+1$ homogeneous coordinates (see Lemma \ref{injectivity_pullback_map_jet_differential} below).
+The jet differentials are constructed by using the linear algebra method of solving a system of linear equations with more unknowns than independent linear equations (see Proposition \ref{construction_jet_differential_as_polynomial} below).

 \begin{lemma} Let $Y$ be a compact complex manifold and $Z$ be a subvariety of pure codimension at least $2$ in $Y$.
 Let ${\mathcal F}$ be a locally free sheaf on $Y$.
 Then the restriction map

 is an isomorphism for $0\leq q\leq{\rm codim}_Y Z-2$. \end{lemma}